-Some attempts have been made to test the curvature effect using the GRB prompt emission data \citep[e.g.,][]{Fenimore1996, Ryde1999}, but no firm conclusion has been drawn.
-This is because the prompt emission often has overlapping pulses that smeared the curvature effect (if any). \cite{Uhm2016a} tested HLE curvature effect in two X-ray flares with clean and extended decay tails and found convincing evidence of bulk acceleration in these two GRBs. \cite{Jia2016} extended the analysis to a large sample of GRB X-ray flares and found that bulk acceleration seems ubiquitous.
-Modeling of prompt emission spectral lags \cite{Uhm2016} also provided independent evidence of bulk acceleration in the GRB prompt emission region.
-In all these analyses, the inferred GRB emission radius is $\sim (10^{15}-10^{16})$ cm from the central engine, again consistent with the physical picture of magnetic energy dissipation in a Poynting flux dominated flow.
+Some attempts have been made to test the curvature effect using the GRB prompt-emission data \citep[e.g.,][]{Fenimore1996, Ryde1999}, but no firm conclusion has been drawn.
+This is because the prompt emission often has overlapping pulses that smear the curvature effect (if any). \cite{Uhm2016a} tested the HLE curvature effect in two X-ray flares with clean and extended decay tails and found convincing evidence of bulk acceleration in these two GRBs. \cite{Jia2016} extended the analysis to a large sample of GRB X-ray flares and found that bulk acceleration seems ubiquitous.
+Modeling of prompt-emission spectral lags by \cite{Uhm2016} also provided independent evidence of bulk acceleration in the GRB prompt-emission region.
+In all these analyses, the inferred GRB emission radius is $\sim (10^{15}-10^{16})$ cm from the central engine, again consistent with the physical picture of magnetic energy dissipation in a Poynting-flux-dominated flow.

-Since its launch in 2008, {\it Fermi}-GBM has triggered more than 2000 GRBs and collected a large trove of prompt emission data.
-Usually GRB prompt emission lightcurves show a complicated and irregular temporal profile with overlapping pulses, suggesting an erratic central engine at work.
+Since its launch in 2008, {\it Fermi}-GBM has triggered more than 2000 GRBs and collected a large trove of prompt-emission data.
+Usually GRB prompt-emission lightcurves show a complicated and irregular temporal profile with overlapping pulses, suggesting an erratic central engine at work.
 Observationally, a small fraction of bursts only have one single pulse.
 Some other bursts may exhibit multiple pulses that are well separated.
-These bursts form a unique sample for testing HLE curvature effect from the prompt emission data.
+These bursts form a unique sample for testing the HLE curvature effect from the prompt-emission data.

-In this paper, we collect a sample of GRBs with single pulses and use the sample to test the curvature effect in the prompt emission phase.
-The paper is organized as follows: In Section \ref{sec:sample}, we present our sample selection criteria and data reduction procedure.
+In this paper, we collect a sample of GRBs with single pulses and use the sample to test the curvature effect in the prompt-emission phase.
+The paper is organized as follows.
+In Section \ref{sec:sample}, we present our sample selection criteria and data reduction procedure.
 In Section \ref{sec:data}, we present the detailed data analysis methods.
 Our results are presented in Section \ref{sec:result}, and conclusions and discussions are summarized in Section \ref{sec:conclusion}.